Renz2299/mp4_eco_roots/README.md

 - **Rustic Brown (#591D0F):** Accent Colour & Alternative Hover Colour

 ### Typography
-The chosen fonts for the EcoRoots site are all Google Fonts as they are readily available across most web browsers, therefore the site will remain consistent.
+The chosen fonts for the EcoRoots site are all Google Fonts as they are readily available across most web browsers.

-The font pairing for EcoRoots consists of three different fonts: Istok Web 700, Kite One 400, and Duru Sans 400.
+The font pairing for EcoRoots consists of three different fonts: **Istok Web 700, Kite One 400, and Duru Sans 400.**

 - **Istok Web 700:** A bold and robust font with a strong, substantial presence.
 Well-suited for headlines, banners, and elements that require emphasis.